Closing Costs: How Investors Estimate Total Cash Needed to Close a Deal

 Closing costs are the fees and expenses paid at the time of purchasing or refinancing a property.
 These costs include lender fees, title charges, taxes, insurance, and other transaction‑related expenses.
 Understanding how to calculate closing costs helps buyers budget accurately and avoid surprises at the closing table.

-What Are This Metric?
+What Are Closing Costs?

 Closing costs are the total upfront expenses required to finalize a real estate transaction, excluding the down payment.
 They typically range from 2% to 5% of the purchase price for buyers and can include lender fees, appraisal fees, title insurance, escrow charges, prepaid taxes, and more.